Coming Out Night!

 “I’m so excited to return to Nijmegen and work on this amazing new night with Meneer Otis.
 The line up is phenomenal and this will be a magical night for comedy, dance, story and community.” - Joseph Kearney

 Feeling artsy yourself afterwards?
-Join us as we continue our night and head out to do some serious dancing at De Plak.
+Join us as we continue our night and head out to do some serious dancing De Plak: Come Out & Dance

 Famous is De Plak for their cheeseball ("kaasgehakt"), served with delicious hand-cut fries and lots of vegetables.
 Notorious is De Plak for its parties in the basement.
 And extraordinary is De Plak because of its impact on Nijmegen Culture and history, including being a pioneer when it comes to Queer culture.
 So come out and get in that basement!